cobyiv/test-hugo/content/posts/my-first-post.md

 draft: false
 ---

-This is coby testing out a post
+This is a post by Coby testing out a mermaid functionality.

+This is what you would type in the .MD file:
 ```
 {{</*mermaid align="left"*/>}}
 graph LR;